ilmaruduste/coercion-check/README.md

    ```

    Note: Conda is used to install complex dependencies with binary components like OpenCV,
-   while pip is used for the remaining Python-specific packages.
+   while pip is used for the remaining Python-specific packages and for installing `torch`.

 4. **Prepare your videos**:
 Place all video files for analysis in the `videos/` directory. **NB!** The default config currently accepts only .mp4 files.